lemon3/birthdaypicker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I needed a birthday input field that is easy to use and without JS dependencies.
 "Simple" in this context means: with as few clicks as possible to the result!

-Coded in vanilla JS.
+* Coded in vanilla JS.
+* internationalisation (i18n)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>